yuhuang-lab/yuhuang-lab.github.io/_pages/advising.md

  student applicant: <a target="_blank" href="https://engineering.vanderbilt.edu/academics/undergraduate/professional-development/curricular-practical-training/">CPT
- for International Students</a>.It also includes the registration for ES 3884 with me (you need to email OAS to enroll in this course, it is advisable to CC me in the email).
+ for International Students</a>.It also includes the registration for ES 3884 with me as your academic advisor (you need to email OAS to enroll in this course, it is advisable to CC me in the email).
 For your offer letter, please make sure it follows the dates specified in the CPT instructions each academic year (the dates are very important and non-negotiable).
 Upon the completion of your internship, you need to submit a report for 3884 before the deadline (the deadline